A-K Valley high school notebook: Wet weather thwarts Burrell-Freeport track meet

 Kiski Area will be represented by Nicholas Bisceglia, a Robert Morris football recruit who kicked and punted for the Cavaliers' football team, played goalie for the soccer team and started at guard for the basketball team; and wrestler Joey Blumer, a Penn State commit who finished second in the WPIAL at 145 pounds.

-Brooke Doran, who helped Valley's girls soccer team reach the WPIAL playoffs for the first time in school history and win a first-round game, and Anthony Guzzo, who plays basketball and is one of the Vikings' top returning starters in baseball as a first baseman and pitcher, will attend the banquet as Valley's nominees.
+Brooke Doran, who helped Valley's girls soccer team reach the WPIAL playoffs for the first time in school history and win a first-round game; and Anthony Guzzo, who plays basketball and is one of the Vikings' top returning starters in baseball as a first baseman and pitcher, will attend the banquet as Valley's nominees.

 The banquet is scheduled for 6 p.m.
 April 25 at Ferrante's Lakeview in Hempfield.